 - Graphics: Intel HD 4000, Radeon R5 200

 These are really low PC specs for Valorant crashing on PC to occur.
-But if your PC doesn’t even meet these requirements, you can’t play Valorant properly.
-Nevertheless, if you meet these requirements but Valorant keeps crashing, your PC’s operating system may be outdated!
+However, if your PC doesn’t even meet these requirements, you can’t play Valorant properly.

 - Press Windows Key+I to open Windows Settings App